openstack-attic/identity-api/openstack-identity-api/v3/src/markdown/identity-api-v3.md

 ##### List Entities filtered by attribute

 Beyond each resource's canonically unique identifier (the `id` attribute), not all attributes are guaranteed unique on their own.
-To list resources which match a specified attribute value, we can perform a filter query using a query string with one or more attribute/value pairs:
+To filter a list of resources based on a specific attribute, we can perform a filtered query using one ore more query parameters:

-    GET /entities?name={entity_name}&enabled={entity_enabled}
+    GET /entities?name={entity_name}&enabled

 The response is a subset of the full collection: